-Stock solutions of four bioactive cannabinoids – delta-9-tetrahydrocannabinol (THC), cannabidiol (CBD), cannabinol (CGN), and cannabigerol (CBG) – were added to milk chocolate, dark chocolate, and cocoa powder and then subjected the HPLC analysis.
-Results showed a clear trend of matrix interference upon measuring cannabinoid concentrations of stock analytes versus spiked chocolate formulations.
+Stock solutions of four bioactive cannabinoids – delta-9-tetrahydrocannabinol (THC), cannabidiol (CBD), cannabinol (CBN), and cannabigerol (CBG) – were added to milk chocolate, dark chocolate, and cocoa powder and then subjected to HPLC analysis.
+Results showed a clear trend of matrix interference upon measuring cannabinoid concentrations of the stock analytes compared to the spiked chocolate formulations.
 The decrease in cannabinoid recovery was proportional to the increase in chocolate in the test samples.
 Furthermore, the matrix interference was more pronounced for delta-9-THC and CBN, which both contain a single phenolic -OH group, compared with CBD and CBG, which contain two phenolic -OH groups each.

-In the chemistry world, the presence of phenolic -OH groups are associated with known increases compound polarity (water solubility).
+In the chemistry world, the presence of phenolic -OH groups are associated with known increases in compound polarity (water solubility).
 In the context of cannabinoids, this increased polarity runs contrary to the nature of the chocolate matrix and the presence of fats and non-polar lipids.
 The more polar the cannabinoid, the weaker the interactions with lipid components of the chocolate matrix.
-This results in less matrix interference and subsequently, better recovery.
+In the case of CBD and CBG, this results in less matrix interference and better recovery compared with THC and CBN.

 Standardization of Chocolate Analysis

 Considering the testing challenges and the growing interest in chocolate edibles, the need for accurate and precise standardized potency testing methods is paramount.